GeekyHim/GharSeva/README.md

 # GharSeva  <span style="font-size:0.5em;"> *(Under Development)*</span>

-**GharSeva** is a user-friendly web/mobile application designed to simplify flat and PG bookings, especially for college students and working professionals.
-The platform connects users with verified accommodations, allowing them to find safe, convenient, and affordable living spaces quickly and reliably.
+GharSeva is a property-rental and home-service platform focused on the needs of college students and working professionals.
+It allows users to browse verified property listings, filter based on location, budget and amenities while easily contacting owners for renting flats, rooms, and PGs.
+The platform offers a smooth booking flow along with secure JWT-based authentication to ensure trusted interactions.
+Users can leave reviews, compare options, and make informed decisions with a clean and intuitive interface.
+Designed for convenience and reliability, GharSeva helps students and professionals find suitable accommodation quickly and manage essential housing needs in one place.

 ## Table of Contents